UK-FVCOM-Usergroup/uk-fvcom/README.md

 Download
 --------

-Once registered, the official releases of FVCOM are available for download as tarballs from http://fvcom.smast.umassd.edu/download.
+Once registered, the official releases of FVCOM are available for download from [FVCOM github](https://github.com/FVCOM-GitHub/FVCOM) if you don't need the FABM coupler or other international contributions to the core code base.

 Support
 -------

 The official FVCOM Forum can be accessed at http://fvcom.smast.umassd.edu/bbs/.
-There is a wiki available at https://wiki.fvcom.pml.ac.uk and one associated with this repo.
+There is a user focused FVCOM [wiki](https://github.com/UK-FVCOM-Usergroup/uk-fvcom/wiki) available which has been developed by users.

 FABM
 ----------

 The main FABM website is https://github.com/fabm-model/fabm/.
 While this branch has been updated to work with FABM v1 it has not been tested in a realistic application.
 Consider this branch a beta version.
-The yaml modules from FABM have been moved and FVCOM make.inc requires an extra include entry:
-BIOINCS = -I<FABMINSTALLDIR>/include -I<FABMINSTALLDIR>/include/yaml

 FABM-ERSEM
 ----------

-The ERSEM biogeochemical model can be requested from the Shelf Seas Biogeochemistry website: http://www.shelfseasmodelling.org.
+The ERSEM biogeochemical model can be downloaded from PMLs [github repository](https://github.com/pmlmodelling/ersem).

+## Other resources

+[PML](https://github.com/pmlmodelling/) github repositories include other tools that work with FVCOM such as the pre/postprocessing python toolbox [PyFVCOM](https://github.com/pmlmodelling/pyfvcom) and the lagrangian particle model [PyLag](https://github.com/pmlmodelling/pylag).

 ## Todo list:

 - [x] Remove vectorised advection from FABM coupler
-- [x ] Enable combined nesting and OBC approach
+- [ ] Enable combined nesting and OBC approach
 - [x] Look at river_dilution behaviour (non conservation when non dilution is active)
 - [ ] Enable interaction between sediments and spectrally resolved light
-- [x ] Remove any hard coded links between sediments and FABM that are domain specific
+- [x] Remove any hard coded links between sediments and FABM that are domain specific
 - [ ] Identify and solve offline conservation issues on first time step.

 ## Fixes Log: